Enpass Password Manager Review 2023

 Enpass is compatible with all of the most commonly-used browsers.

-It's possible to import data sets from a wide range of other password managers.
+Import data sets from a wide range of other password managers.

-Desktop App
+Desktop app

 Most known websites are accompanied by their logo in the client, while all other logins are assigned a generic icon.

-Enpass utilizes a classic, three-column layout.
+Enpass has a classic, three-column layout.

-Browser Extension
+Browser extension

 Autofill was reliable, but more on that below.